stweil/oval/doc/source/intro.rst

 ============

-BASE OAI-PMH Validity Checker (OVAL) is a tool for checking document servers' compatibilty to the harvester and indexer of Bielefeld Academic Search Engine (BASE).
+BASE OAI-PMH Validity Checker (OVAL) is a tool for checking document servers' compatibility to the harvester and indexer of Bielefeld Academic Search Engine (BASE).
 This involves mainly the validation of compliance with the Open Archives Protocol for Metadata